UC San Diego Health has a multidisciplinary program for restoring function to people with spinal cord injuries.

 Recovering even partial arm and hand function after a spinal cord injury can have an enormous impact on independence and quality of life.
 Our surgeons use the latest surgical techniques and treatments to improve level of functioning.

 Surgical and nonsurgical treatment techniques we use:

-- Spinal cord stimulation: Electrodes placed in the space outside of the dura reduce pain and spasticity through nerve stimulation.
+Spinal cord stimulation: Electrodes placed in the space outside of the thick membrane that surrounds the spinal cord (the dura) to reduce pain and spasticity through nerve stimulation.
 Can also help with movement control.

 Did You Know?

 - 12,000 new spinal cord injuries each year.